gatsbyjs/gatsby/docs/docs/behind-the-scenes-terminology.md

 ### jsonName

-The logical name for the query result of a page.
-Created during [createPage](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L229).
-Name is constructed using kebabHash of page path.
-E.g. For above pagePath, it is:
+The logical name for the page's query json result.
+The name is constructed during [createPage](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L229) using a kebabHash of page path.
+E.g. For above page path, it is:

 `blog-2018-07-17-announcing-gatsby-preview-995`

+The actual json file is written to disk after [Query Execution](/docs/query-execution/#save-query-results-to-redux-and-disk/).

 ### component